0

 The toy alone won’t develop communication skills – that’s where you come in.
 By getting down on the floor with the toddler and talking about the toy, you can begin working on early language skills.

 Personally, I am very fond of Fisher Price Toys.
 Maybe it is the nostalgia factor – they haven’t changed a great deal since I was small!
 But I also love their simplicity.
-With limited noise and flashing lights, the child is able to fully explore the toy, and play with their caregiver rather than just play alone.
+With limited noise and flashing lights, the child can fully explore the toy and play with their caregiver rather than playing alone.

 Look for toys that can be adapted to play a wide range of games, so they earn their space in your resources cupboard.

 For example, one of my favorite toys to use with very young children (including my own son) is the Fisher Price Stack and Roll.
-Like traditional stacking cups, there is one of each color that fit in the correct order to build a tower.
-Teach turn taking, by alternating who’s stacking the pieces.
-Then as your child gets older you can begin naming the bright primary colors to expand vocabulary.
+Like traditional stacking cups, there is one of each color that fits in the correct order to build a tower.
+Teach turn-taking, by alternating who’s stacking the pieces.
+Then, as your child gets older, you can begin naming the bright primary colors to expand vocabulary.

 When shopping for Educational Infant Toys for Toddler Language Development, keep in mind: